brainboxdotcc/DPP/docpages/advanced_reference/separate-events.md

 To get started, you can create a folder called `listeners` inside `src` (where your `main.cpp` is) if you'd like to put it there!
 We'll be doing exactly that so, if you'd like to stick along with the tutorial, get creating that folder!

-Now, you can create a new header file in this folder!
-You don't need the cpp file as you can still write code in the header so, if your IDE creates a `.cpp` file, feel free to delete it!
-For this tutorial, we'll be naming this file `message_listener`!
+Now, you can create a new header and cpp file in this folder!
+For this tutorial, we'll be naming both these files `message_listener`!

 If you're using CMake, you'll need to add this to your `CMakeLists.txt`.
 Some IDEs automatically do this but it's always worth double-checking!